-Only nonpolar fraction is used to determine polar components by difference.
+Only nonpolar fraction is used to determine polar components by a difference.
 However, if separation is controlled by TLC, both polar and nonpolar fractions are required.
 Separation may also be controlled by checking recovery of analytes.
 But for products containing substantial amounts of polar material, recovery may be incomplete because small amounts of highly polar material, generally 1-2%, are not eluted under conditions specified.

-In same manner, polar components are eluted into second 250 mL round-bottom flask with 150 mL ether.
+In the same manner, polar components are eluted into second 250 mL round-bottom flask with 150 mL ether.
 Silica gel is discarded.